rubicon/rubicon-free-sleep/README.md

 Their support helps us maintain a more reliable experience for users by enabling real-time visibility into issues and performance data — thank you, Sentry, for supporting open-source innovation!

 ---

+## License
+This project is licensed under the MIT License.
+See the `LICENSE.md` file for details.

+---

+## Acknowledgments
+- Huge thanks to [@bobobo1618](https://github.com/bobobo1618) & their research on how the device is controlled via dac.sock

+---